yuehaowang/greeting_card/README.md

 The `config.js` file is the default entrance to the configuration of *Greeting Card*.
 If you are familiar with *JavaScript*, you can edit it in a plain-text editor to customize your work.
 However, it is NOT the recommended way to modify the `config.js` directly because of its poor readability.
 The best way to get your own greeting card is to generate a configuration file via *Greeting Card Creator* (See Step2).

-If it is in your need to create more than one configuration file, you don't have to download and unzip again.
+If it is in your need to create more than one configuration file, you don't have to download and unzip the compressed package again.
 Just new a `.js` file with the different name from `config.js` (e.g. `config2.js`, `myconfig.js`) in the `greeting_card/` directory.
 To apply the new configuration file to the `index.html`, you need to add a query string to the url in your browser for specifying which configuration file should be used.
 For example, if you want to apply the `config2.js` file to your greeting card, change the url from `path/to/greeting_card/index.html` to `path/to/greeting_card/index.html?config_file=config2.js` in your browser.

 ### Step2: Customization via *Greeting Card Creator*